 Getting around South Africa

 Several airlines operate domestic routes with regular links between Johannesburg, Cape Town, Durban, George, Nelspruit and Port Elizabeth and relatively frequent flights to several smaller towns and cities too.
-Main operators are South Africa Airways (SAA) (www.flysaa.com); Comair, a division of British Airways (BA) (www.ba.com); Mango (JE) (www.flymango.com); Kulula (MN) (www.kulula.com); and Airlink (4Z) (www.flyairlink.com).
+The main operators are South Africa Airways (www.flysaa.com), Comair (a division of British Airways) (www.ba.com), Mango (www.flymango.com), Kulula (www.kulula.com) and Airlink (www.flyairlink.com).

 Internal air fares are not particularly cheap, and price wars have taken several airlines that attempted to introduce more affordable flights out of business.
 But since South Africa is a big country with long distances between its major tourist centres, it generally makes sense to fly.

-Public transport at the airports is mostly inadequate, but the long-awaited sparkly new Gautrain (http://join.gautrain.co.za) from O.R.
-Tambo airport in Johannesburg is a quick and efficient way to reach the city centre, some useful points in the northern suburbs and Pretoria.
+Public transport at the airports is mostly inadequate, but the sparkly modern Gautrain (http://join.gautrain.co.za) from OR Tambo airport in Johannesburg is a quick and efficient way to reach the city centre, some useful points in the northern suburbs and Pretoria.

-Cape Town airport has a cheap shuttle service called MyCiTi (http://www.capetown.gov.za/en/MyCiti) that runs into the city centre 0510-2200.
+Cape Town airport has a cheap shuttle service called MyCiTi (www.myciti.org.za).

 Flights from Johannesburg to Cape Town take 2 hours 15 minutes and from Johannesburg to Durban take 1 hour 10 minutes.

-One welcome change was a belated move by the petrol stations to accept credit cards, ending the hassle of having to carry cash to pay for your fuel.
-Car theft and hijacking is a problem, so it is advisable to keep doors locked and avoid picking up hitchhikers.
+Petrol stations accept credit cards Car theft and hijacking is a problem, so it's advisable to keep doors locked and avoid picking up hitchhikers.

-Roads and national highways link all the major areas and the only untarred roads are in rural areas and in some game reserves.
-Heavy rains and sometimes dodgy workmanship have left many urban roads riddled with serious potholes, however.
+Roads and national highways link all the major areas.
+The only untarred roads are in rural areas and in some game reserves.
+Heavy rains and sometimes dodgy workmanship have left many urban roads riddled with serious potholes however.
 Road signs are in English.

 Dozens of car hire firms are operating, including the major international players, and even the smaller airports have a rank of car hire desks.
 At peak periods it’s worth booking in advance.
-Drivers must be at least 18 years old, and most car hire companies will only accept an unendorsed license that has been valid for a minimum of 1 year.
+Drivers must be at least 18 years old, and most car hire companies only accept an unendorsed licence that has been valid for a minimum of one year.